IsmailmFahmy/ArcadeMachine/README.md

+# Preface
+This is a fork of the [repository provided](https://github.com/CleoSchulten/ArcadeMachine).

+This is the work of Group 2.
+The 2 games worked on were:
+- Snake game
+- Racing game

+---

 # Welcome to CodeArcade

 In this Hackathon, You will work in teams on a pre-built virtual arcade machine to add onto existing games or add your own game with the help from each other and our mentoring team.